 This might sound drastic but it is actually pretty easy to get some on-demand privacy.
 With workplace dividers and room dividers, you can create a room within a room in minutes, without having to redesign the entire office.
 Plants are also a great option to get some privacy.
 Being around plants is a good thing anyway since they provide fresh air and reduce stress.

 Plants and workspace dividers might not be possible in every case.
-Every open office should have breakout areas.
+Every open office floor plan should have breakout areas.
 A place between work and home where people can sit back, relax or have a talk over some coffee.
 It really helps to get away from your desk and change your surroundings.

 Hack the meeting rooms

 If you are not a plant person and if the idea of taking care of plants stresses you out, and there aren’t any third places in your office, there is still a way to get some privacy.
 Surely you have meeting rooms in your building or office.
 Nobody said they are only for groups.
 So, if there is a project that requires some focus time, book a meeting room for yourself.
 It is like having a real office, for a couple of hours at least.

-5 Reddit tips on surviving the open office
+5 Reddit tips on how to survive the open office

 Of course, there is a Reddit-thread on this subject.
 It is quite long and we’ve done some really good research i.a. procrastinating and got the best tips from the Reddit community.
 If you feel like researching yourself, here is the whole thread.